 Are you curious about what this looks like in practice?
-Time for some examples from practice.
+Time for some practical examples.
 There is a brief description of the OEM and the supplier.
-Then the Build to Print question is described, and finally the most important ’tops and tips’: what went well and what can be learned?
+Then the Build to Print question is described, followed by the most important ’tops and tips’: what went well and what can be learned?

 The OEM develops and builds high-tech machines for the Semiconductor industry.
 The supplier produces and assembles mechatronic systems and modules.

 The OEM has had a prototype of a mechatronic module developed by a specialized engineering organization.
 Because this organization cannot produce and assemble, this order is placed with the supplier, who receives it with enthusiasm.
 But what turns out to be the case?

 The prototype is difficult to develop in series.
 This causes a lot of costs and frustration, for both the OEM and the supplier.

 Je hebt de quiz al eerder voltooid.
 Daarom kun je hem niet meer opnieuw starten.

 Je moet inloggen of inschrijven om de quiz te starten.